 Individuality.
 At Jacaranda we value the irregularity and slight quirkiness that can only be handmade.
 Unlike machine made, mass produced rugs, each Jacaranda Himalayan hand-knotted rug will have its own character and charm.
 And if we make your own design, you will receive a work of art that is truly unique

 Jacaranda now stocks several designs at 200x300cm and 250x350cm.
 These and the other designs shown here can all be ordered made-to-measure too.

 Jacaranda’s bespoke Himalayan rugs can be whatever you want them to be.
+Our 100% wool 100 knot hand knotted rugs are suitable for use as stair runners.
 The main choices are as follows:

 Design.
 Yours, one of Jacaranda’s, or a mixture of the two

 Colours.
 These can be taken from Jacaranda’s designs, Jacaranda’s pom sets or colour matched to materials supplied by you

 Knot count.
 60 knots per square inch gives a luxurious, chunky look.
 100 knots per square inch is finer and allows more detail in the design.
 Ultra fine 120 knots per square inch are possible too

 Yarn.
 The luminosity and shine of pure Chinese silk versus the comfort and warmth of wool.
 Jacaranda weaves 60 knot stock rugs from New Zealand wool and 100 knot stock rugs from hand carded, hand spun Tibetan wool, prized for its long, strong fibres and high lanoline content which grows more lustrous with age.
 For bespoke rugs you can match different knot counts and yarn combinations.
 Jacaranda also weaves from wool/silk blended yarns which give a silky sheen at lower prices than pure silk